alt-ab/discord-qoom-bot/discordbotdocumentation.md

 mkdir <discord-bot>
 ```
 2. Set up your npm (node.js handle) project with `npm init -y`
-3. Install all dependenies individually with
+3. Install dependenies individually with
 ```
 npm install dotenv
 npm install discord.js
-npm install --save giphy-js-sdk-core
+npm install --save giphy-js-sdk-core npm install ms
 ```
-You should have `package.json` and `package-lock.json` files
+You should have `package.json` and `package-lock.json` files as well
 4. Create `bot.js`, `.env`, and `Procfile` files
-Do so with `touch <file-name>`
+Do so with `touch <file-name>` or however the IDE is set up
-5. In your `.env` file, paste your *bot token from the above directions* there in the format
+5. In your `.env` file, write your *bot token from the above directions* there in the format
 ```
 DISCORD_TOKEN=<bot-token-here>
 ```